azfar672/notes/qa.md

 * what test cases would you test exactly
 * cross browser testing
 * regression testing
-* explain how you go about obtaining log files
+* explain how you go about obtaining log files in javascript, and in a Rails application
+* explain what tools you will use for test case planning and management
+* explain what tools you will use for screenshots
+* explain what tools you will use for video recording bugs

-If you're on the "Feature testing" team:
+If you're on the "Automated testing" team:
 List your steps of how you would proceed from start to finish.
 Things to consider in your answer:

-* automation tools (what would you use, and how yould you do it)
+* what automation tools would you use
+* how would you use them
+* how do you connect these tools to the CI server (we're using CircleCI)